gromo.modules.growing_module.GrowingModule#

 NotImplementedError – abstract method

-Apply the optimal delta and extend the layer with current optimal delta and layer extension with the current scaling factor.
-This means that the layer input is extended with the current layer output extension and the previous layer output is extended with the previous layer output extension both scaled by the current scaling factor.
+Apply the optimal delta and extend the layer with current optimal delta and layer extension with the current scaling factors.
+This means that the layer input is extended with the current layer output extension and the previous layer output is extended with the previous layer output extension both scaled by the relevant extension scaling factors.
 This also means that the layer output is not extended.

 Parameters: